 Your rituals help you on the long road of relationship.
 It can be an annual ritual or something more frequent.
 Dr. Gottman recommends rituals of connection to begin and end each day.
 You might also have weekly rituals like a Saturday hike or a Wednesday lunch.
 Building these in early will habitualize your connection and tether you to one another and the relationship.

-In addition to establishing rituals, pre-married and newlywed couples have an opportunity to explore roles, goals, and symbols together.
-Start with a conversation about the meanings of the words “husband” and “wife,” and ask each other:
+In addition to establishing rituals, pre-married and newlywed couples have an opportunity to explore goals and symbols together.
+Ask each other:

 - What does “home” mean?